amaurygonzalez/twinpush/README.md

 }
 ```
 ## Show notifications
-Obtains details from a previously created notification _[See more](https://developers.twinpush.com/developers/api#get-show)_
+Obtains details from a previously created notification. _[See more](https://developers.twinpush.com/developers/api#get-show)_
 ```ruby
 # for notification_id "f637304cf8c453e5"
 twinpush.show('f637304cf8c453e5')
 ```
 ## Report
-Obtains delivery statistics for a given notification _[See more](https://developers.twinpush.com/developers/api#get-report)_
+Obtains delivery statistics for a given notification. _[See more](https://developers.twinpush.com/developers/api#get-report)_
 ```ruby
 # for notification_id "f637304cf8c453e5"
 twinpush.report('f637304cf8c453e5')
 ```
 ## Deliveries
 Obtains paginated list of all the deliveries for a given notification.
-This is useful to obtain exactly who has been the recipient of the notification and also who has opened it. _[twinpush apidoc: deliveries](https://developers.twinpush.com/developers/api#get-deliveries)_
+This is useful to obtain exactly who has been the recipient of the notification and also who has opened it. _[See more](https://developers.twinpush.com/developers/api#get-deliveries)_
 ```ruby
 # for notification_id "f637304cf8c453e5"
 twinpush.deliveries('f637304cf8c453e5')